 Peru

-The mountains, the people, and the great highlands of Peru in a magical, enchanting trip.
+The mountains, the people, and the great highlands of Peru.

 See photographs